 Will it hit or miss Earth?

 This asteroid is categorised as a hazardous near earth object.
 This means that, altough the distances at which the space rock is passing seem large, only a small variation of the orbit in fractions of a degree, means that 1979 XB could suddenly come a lot closer to the earth.
-The next predicted approach is in 2024, at which the current trajectory has it passing at a about 10 million km.
+There is disagreement about the next predicted approach.
+Some sources say 1979 XB could surprise us in 2024, however this could not be verified.

 This NEA was discovered in 1979 by the Siding Spring Observatory in Australia.